learn-co-curriculum/react-hooks-what-is-react/README.md

 hood.
 Just to briefly touch on some of the cool features, React includes:

 - a **virtual DOM**, that allows for fast, efficient, content rendering.
-Great for highly interactive apps
+Great for highly interactive apps;
-- a **declarative writing** structure, allowing you to simply express how your app should look and let React handle updates and underlying data changes
+- a **declarative writing** structure, allowing you to simply express how your app should look and let React handle updates and underlying data changes;
-- **Babel**: an included transpiler that converts modern JavaScript and custom code like JSX into more widely compatible JavaScript
+- **Babel**: an included transpiler that converts modern JavaScript and custom code like JSX into more widely compatible JavaScript;
 - **Webpack**: a 'bundler' that takes all our work, along with any required dependency code, and packages it all up in a single, transferable bundle
-- Built in ESLint functionality to help improve our code
+- Built in ESLint functionality to help improve our code;

 React also has a recommended tool, `create-react-app`, that makes it easy to create a new React project from scratch.
 The `create-react-app` tool sets up